 Answering such a question is like taking a test.
 You only need to repeat the information you’ve been told in order to pass.
 But how does the sincere, devoted Christ-follower perceive God?
 Ahhh.
 Now that’s something quite different.
 He may not be able to express it in terms dramatically different from his more casual brethren.
 But to him, the answer is profoundly different.

-The problem with expressing this perception is that it is difficult to find words that capture the enormity of the difference between God and a mere mortal believer.
+The problem with expressing this perception is that it is difficult to find words that capture the beauty, purity, and exquisiteness of God and the enormity of the difference between Him and a mere mortal believer.

 Think for a moment about His act of Creation.
-He formulates a plan for not only how everything physically will work (the laws and crucial constants of physics, the designs for an astounding variety of microscopic, plant and animal life, etc.), but He also lays out the traits of the humanity He will create; how it will naturally seek to serve itself foremost; how some potential humans will be involved and play roles in acknowledging and following Him; and some potential humans won’t.
+He formulates a plan for not only how everything physically will work (the laws and crucial constants of physics, the designs for an astounding variety of microscopic, plant and animal life, etc.), but He also lays out the traits of the humanity He will create; how it will naturally seek to serve itself foremost; how those in His plan will be given the opportunity to play roles in acknowledging and following Him; some will, some won’t.
 And then He transforms this plan in His “mind” into a reality in an instant, out of absolute nothingness.

 So you and I were provided for in this plan.
 And He knew which of the 1080 subatomic particles His act of Creation produced He would one day use to congeal into you, and which into me.